Lexus RX Review & Prices

 Boot space

 Compared to similarly priced alternatives, the RX is down quite a bit for luggage space.
-The 461-litre boot is well off the Volvo XC90 (680 litres), BMW X5 (650 litres) and Audi Q7 (770 litres) – with all three of those also able to sit seven, which the RX can’t match either.
+The 461-litre boot is well off the Volvo XC90 (680 litres), BMW X5 (650 litres) and Audi Q7 (770 litres).
+All three of those cars are able to seat seven people, which the RX can’t match either.

 Interior style, infotainment and accessories